 - 11.1 Record any queries, questions or concerns in the Homework Diary.
 The teacher will respond to these matters either in the Homework Diary, or by speaking to the parent/carer directly at the beginning or end of the day, or by telephoning.
-All homework diaries are taken in by teachers, to be checked and signed, once a week. - 11.2If concerns continue, contact the child's class teacher by speaking to them at the beginning or end of the school day. - 11.3 If they wish to make a complaint about the school homework policy, or the way in which it is implemented, contact the Headteacher according to the school's Complaints Policy.
+All homework diaries are taken in by teachers, to be checked and signed, once a week. - 11.2 If concerns continue, contact the child's class teacher by speaking to them at the beginning or end of the school day. - 11.3 If they wish to make a complaint about the school homework policy, or the way in which it is implemented, we would ask that you follow the school's Complaints Policy where the next step would be to contact the Headteacher.